Absio/js-api/README.md

 ### `initialize(serverUrl, apiKey[, options])`

-This method must be called first to initialize the library.
+This method must be called first to initialize the module.

 Parameter   | Type  | Description
 :------|:------|:-----------